 Landlords will likely ask you questions that will help assess whether you’ll be a good tenant.
-At the top of the list: are you likely to pay the rent, stick out the term of the lease, maintain the property, disturb the neighbors, or behave in a way that would cause yourself to be evicted?
-The landlord will try to answer those questions by measuring your income, your employment history, your rental history, and whether you have a criminal record.
+At the top of the list: are you likely to pay the rent, stick out the term of the lease, maintain the property, disturb the neighbors, or behave in a way that would cause you to be evicted?
+The landlord will try to answer those questions by measuring your income, employment history, rental history, and whether you have a criminal record.
 The application will likely ask for references to help the landlord verify whether you’ve been truthful.

 Do I Need to Do a Credit Check for My Chicago Apartment?